ssricardo/anki-plugins/fill-the-blanks/src/config.md

 * feedback-ignore-case:
     * When feedback is enabled, it indicates whether to be case sensitive (default) or not
     * Acceptable values: true | false

+* feedback-ignore-accents:
+    * When feedback is enabled, it indicates whether accents/umlauts (default)  shall be ignore or not
+    * Acceptable values: true | false